EGI-Federation/ansible-style-guide/CONTRIBUTING.md

 Thank you for taking the time to contribute to this project.
 The maintainers greatly appreciate the interest of contributors and rely on continued engagement with the community to ensure that this project remains useful.
 We would like to take steps to put contributors in the best possible position to have their contributions accepted.
-Please take a few moments to read this short guide on how to contrbute; bear in mind that contrbutions regarding how to best contribute are also welcome.
+Please take a few moments to read this short guide on how to contribute; bear in mind that contributions regarding how to best contribute are also welcome.

 ## Feedback and Questions

 If you wish to discuss anything related to the project, please open an issue or start a topic on the [EGI Community Forum](https://community.egi.eu).
-The maintainers will sometimes move issues off of GitHub to the community forum if it is thought that longer, more open-ended discussion would be beneficial, including a wider communnity scope.
+The maintainers will sometimes move issues off of GitHub to the community forum if it is thought that longer, more open-ended discussion would be beneficial, including a wider community scope.

 ## Kinds of contributions